California Penal Code Section 242: Battery is used to prosecute individuals who intentionally initiate contact that is:

 You Were Acting in Self-Defense

 Individuals are legally allowed to protect themselves from acts of violence in Los Angeles.
-You may not be convicted of battery if someone else struck you first.
+You may not be convicted of battery if someone else strikes you first.
 Note, however, that verbal threats are not enough to justify an act of battery.

 You Hurt Another Person Accidentally